Epickid7/Humans-V-AI/README.md

 ### Reminders For the Assignment
 *Read the assignment ***multiple*** times*.
 Ensure you comply with all requirements.

 Git is not a requirement, but a suggestion.
-This will allow you to collaborate without much issue.
+This will allow you to collaborate without much issue. *If you choose to use git, please ensure your repo is **private** during development.*

 Have fun with this project!
 It does not need to be a game; it could a utility application or anything including a Graphical User Interface.
 Try to pick a project which you want to showcase on your resume.